-- \P 4. (a) the right to establish curriculum; - ¶5. (b) the right to determine whether or not bargaining unit positions are to be created; - [6. (c) the right to determine whether or not bargaining unit positions are to be filled; - ¶7. (d) the right to prescribe and enforce reasonable work rules, establish and/or change the pay period for employees, and regulations for the maintenance of discipline and for the performance of work in accordance with the requirements of the Board, provided such rules and regulations are made known in a reasonable manner to the employees affected by them.
+¶4. (a) the right to establish curriculum;

+- ¶5. (b) the right to determine whether or not bargaining unit positions are to be created; - ¶6. (c) the right to determine whether or not bargaining unit positions are to be filled; - ¶7. (d) the right to prescribe and enforce reasonable work rules, establish and/or change the pay period for employees, and regulations for the maintenance of discipline and for the performance of work in accordance with the requirements of the Board, provided such rules and regulations are made known in a reasonable manner to the employees affected by them.
 Prior to the promulgation of new or modified rules and regulations, the Board shall meet with the Union to discuss them and shall give due consideration to the Union's recommendations concerning same.
-The Board shall bargain over the impact, if any, of the Board's decision; - ¶8. (e) the right to assign work to employees (including the right to assign incidental duties that may not be specifically enumerated in an employee's job specification); - (f) the right to create job descriptions and revise existing job descriptions as deemed necessary, with such procedures for the applicable rate of pay as are required by this Agreement; - ¶10. (g) the right to establish or continue policies, practices and procedures for the conduct of Board business and, from time-to-time, to change or abolish such policies, practices, or procedures, subject to the Board's obligation to bargain over the impact, if any; - (h) the right to lay off or otherwise relieve employees from duty for lack of work or other legitimate reasons, subject to the provisions of this Agreement;
+The Board shall bargain over the impact, if any, of the Board's decision; - ¶8. (e) the right to assign work to employees (including the right to assign incidental duties that may not be specifically enumerated in an employee's job specification).
+The Board shall bargain over the impact, if any, of the Board's decision; - (f) the right to create job descriptions and revise existing job descriptions as deemed necessary, with such procedures for the applicable rate of pay as are required by this Agreement.
+The Board shall bargain over the impact, if any, of the Board's decision; - ¶10. (g) the right to establish or continue policies, practices and procedures for the conduct of Board business and, from time-to-time, to change or abolish such policies, practices, or procedures, subject to the Board's obligation to bargain over the impact, if any;

-\P 12. (i) the right to discontinue services, positions, operations or programs in whole or in part.

-¶13.
-In addition, the Board specifically reserves the right to meet at times beyond the normal work day of bargaining unit members, to discuss and analyze concerns of the Board in connection with the Board's obligations to direct and control the public school system of the City and in connection with administrative and managerial concerns which the Board and S.A.W. mutually share.
+- In the right to lay off or otherwise relieve employees from duty for lack of work or other legitimate reasons, subject to the provisions of this Agreement; - ¶12. (i) the right to discontinue services, positions, operations or programs in whole or in part, subject to the provisions of this Agreement. - ¶13.
+In addition, the Board specifically reserves the right to meet at times beyond the normal work day of bargaining unit members, to discuss and analyze concerns of the Board in connection with the Board's obligations to direct and control the public school system of the City and in connection with administrative and managerial concerns which the Board and S.A.W. mutually share. - ¶14.

-¶14.
 Section 4.
 These rights, responsibilities, and prerogatives are not subject to delegation in whole or in part.
-Such rights may not be subject to review or determination in any grievance or arbitration proceeding.

-¶15.
-Section 5.
-In all matters wherein the exercise of judgment or discretion is called for on the part of the Board (as for example only: the assignment, transfer or promotion of administrators, the numbers, categories or priorities of specialists to be employed) the decision of the Board shall be final and binding if made in good faith except where some other standard is set forth in this Agreement.
+Such rights may not be subject to review or determination in any grievance or arbitration proceeding, except to the extent that they may be exercised so as to conflict with or abridge a provision of this Agreement. - In all matters wherein the exercise of judgment or discretion is called for on the part of the Board (as for example only: the assignment, transfer or promotion of administrators, the numbers, categories or priorities of specialists to be employed) the decision of the Board shall be final and binding if made in good faith except where some other standard is set forth in this Agreement.
 The term "good faith" shall mean that the decision of the Board was not arbitrary, not capricious, and not without a rational basis in fact.